 A TURP procedure can treat your symptoms but not necessarily cure your disease.
 Sometimes patients who are unable to urinate due to prostate cancer will benefit from this procedure especially if they are unable to undergo prostate removal surgery.
-It’s important to discuss your enlarged prostate symptoms with Dr. Campenni so he can work with you to find the treatment solution that’s going help you comfortably.

 TURBT (transurethral resection of bladder tumor)

-One of the ways Dr. Campenni can determine if bladder cancer is to blame for your urinary issues is by performing something known as a transurethral resection of bladder tumor (TURBT).
+One of the ways we can determine if bladder cancer is to blame for your urinary issues is by performing something known as a transurethral resection of bladder tumor (TURBT).
 Doctors often use this non-surgical procedure to also determine if cancer is present, has it spread into the bladder wall’s muscle layer.
 In the very early stages of bladder cancer or if you have cancer that’s yet to spread to the muscle, this is a very common solution that doctors will use so they can have a more precise diagnosis.

 This effective procedure relies on something called a resectoscope that’s inserted through the urethra, you’ll need general or local anesthesia so that’s why it completed in a hospital setting.
-The scope has a wire loop at the end so Dr. Campenni can remove the tumor and any abnormal tissue he may find before sending to a pathology lab for testing.
+The scope has a wire loop at the end so we can remove the tumor and any abnormal tissue he may find before sending to a pathology lab for testing.

 Nephrectomy (Kidney Removal)

-There are a number of reasons why Dr. Campenni will perform a nephrectomy.
+There are a number of reasons why we will perform a nephrectomy.
 This procedure involves the surgical removal of a kidney as a result of cancer, the presence of a tumor, or to help treat an injury or disease.
 The National Kidney Foundation suggests there are thousands of nephrectomies completed successfully every year.
 There are different kinds of nephrectomies:

 - Partial nephrectomy – a diseased or injured portion of your kidney is removed.